igorbrasileiro/Spreadsheet-Visitor/README.md

 # capturador_notas_spreadsheet
-python application to capture information from Google Sheet using a scheduler.
+python application to capture information from Google Sheet using a job scheduler.
-[PT/BR] aplicação em python para ficar capturando informações de uma Google Sheet em intervalo de tempos usando scheduler

 ## Requirements:
 - pip ( install google-api-python-client and schedule );